Your Care After Heart Transplant

 - Every 6 to 12 months after that

 Your coordinator will give you a schedule for your biopsies before you go home.
 This schedule may change.
 More biopsies may be needed if rejection is suspected.

-During a biopsy, tiny pieces of heart tissue are taken from your heart.
-They are studied under a microscope.
+The tiny pieces of heart tissue taken during the biopsy are studied under a microscope.
 Each is checked for signs of inflammation and cell breakdown.
 These signs suggest that rejection may be occurring.
 Based on these findings your biopsy is graded from 0 to 3.
-Tests results are available late the next day.
 The results do not depend on the doctor doing the test or the technique being used.
 An international standard is used to evaluate and grade the biopsy.

 Grade 0: No rejection